-In 1999, in the millennium issue of the British Journal of Sociology, Bruno Latour wrote "... it might be about time for social and natural scientists to forgot what separates them and start looking jointly at those "things" whose hybrid nature has, for many decades now, already unified in practice" (Latour, 1999b, p.
+In 1999, in the millennium issue of the British Journal of Sociology, Bruno Latour wrote ... it might be about time for social and natural scientists to forgot what separates them and start looking jointly at those "things" whose hybrid nature has, for many decades now, already unified in practice ...."
+(Latour, 1999b, p.
 116).
 Socio-hydrological systems, ones associated with the co-evolution of humans and water (Sivapalan et al., 2012), will be "things" that have to be hybrid because their explanation cannot be reduced to their component parts.
 But, the essence of my argument in this paper is that

-- 5 embracing socio-hydrological systems as a substantive research concern necessarily implies a reformulation of the relationship between us as hydrological scientists, other kinds of scientists, notably social scientists, and the world that we seek to study.
-We cannot avoid our motivation for a socio-hydrological approach coming from the world as we see it; and we must also recognise that the science that we do can itself intervene - in that world, the more so when the boundaries of hydrological enquiry are enlarged to include an explicitly social component.
+- embracing socio-hydrological systems as a substantive research concern necessarily implies a reformulation of the relationship between us as hydrological scientists, other kinds of scientists, notably social scientists, and the world that we seek to study.
+We cannot avoid our motivation for a socio-hydrological approach coming from the world as we see it; and we must also recognise that the science that we do can itself intervene in that world, the more so when the boundaries of hydrological enquiry are enlarged to - In that world, the more so when the boundaries of hydrold include an explicitly social component.